OVERVIEW

 Take the option of some free time at the local Salamanca Market, Hobart.

-Later in the morning, we set for Richmond, a historic and charming town not far out of Hobart.
+Later in the morning, we set off for Richmond, a historic and charming town not far out of Hobart.
 The town has a number of beautiful buildings, and quaint shops and is enjoyable for leisurely walking and shopping.
 For lunch, enjoy a stunning setting at a local winery, starting with some Tasmanian wine tastings.
 On our return to Hobart we drive to the top of Mt Wellington for views across the city and surrounds.

 Meals: Breakfast, Lunch